Queen Charlotte's Ball: 21st-century revival

 The Queen Charlotte's Ball was revived in the early 21st century by Jennie Hallam-Peel, a former debutante, who works as an attorney and runs a company called The London Season.
 Peter Townend, social editor of Tatler, reportedly asked Hallam-Peel to "keep the Season alive" prior to his death in 2001.
 She began touring London's elite private day schools and selecting students as debutante recruits.

 The modern ball's focus shifted from entering high society to teaching business skills, networking, etiquette, and fundraising for charities.
 While originally exclusive to members of the British nobility and gentry, the ball now includes debutantes from the British upper middle class and from foreign countries.
 Many debutantes are from Eastern Europe and Asia.
 Debutantes are required to be preparing for or already enrolled at a university.
 The debutantes are also required to partake in the traditional London season, including the Henley Royal Regatta, Royal Ascot, and the Glyndebourne Festival Opera.
 They are trained in etiquette that involves protocol and diplomacy, foreign orders of precedence and the orders of precedence in the United Kingdom, seating arrangements, invitations, gifts, titles and forms of address, flag protocol, honours and decorations, and ranks of the British peerage.

 The ball, no longer hosted by the monarch, is officially hosted by John Seymour, 19th Duke of Somerset and Judith-Rose, Duchess of Somerset with Princess Katarina of Yugoslavia and Princess Olga Andreevna Romanoff serving as royal patrons.
 Murray Beauclerk, 14th Duke of St Albans; Gillian Beauclerk, Duchess of St Albans; Sir David O'Grady Roche, 5th Baronet; and The Honourable Lady Roche have also served as hosts for the ball and Prince Nawab Mohsin Ali Khan has served as a royal patron.

 Rather than curtsey to a monarch, the debutantes curtsey to the birthday cake itself.
 Each year one debutante is selected as "Debutante of the Year" and she cuts the cake with a ceremonial sword.

 Since its revival, the ball has been hosted at Dartmouth House, Leeds Castle, Kensington Palace, and the Royal Courts of Justice.

-The Queen Charlotte's Ball partnered with the Shanghai International Debutante Ball to organize its events from 2012 until 2016.
+The Queen Charlotte's Ball partnered with the Shanghai International Debutante Ball to organise its events from 2012 until 2016.